hyphanet/website/content/pages/documentation-fr.md

 throughout the network, any given document being replicated numerous times, depending on how much it is used.

-### Freenet keys
+### Hyphanet keys

-Each file that exists on Freenet has a key associated with it.
-Freenet 0.7 has various types of keys.
-Keys are used for everything on Freenet, and are a kind of [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) ( e.g. freenet:=KSK@sample.txt).
+Each file that exists on Hyphanet has a key associated with it.
+Hyphanet 0.7 has various types of keys.
+Keys are used for everything on Hyphanet, and are a kind of [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier) ( e.g. freenet:=KSK@sample.txt).